alexturtleneckk/alexturtleneckk/README.md

 I'm Alex, studying Datascience in South Korea.

-I majored in Pharmacy and I am hopeing to be a biostatistician.
+I majored in Pharmacy and I am hoping to be a biostatistician.

 ## Things I code with